stanislaw/GitStats/README.md

   27 [16.06.06 - 16.06.30 =>  0 months]     3 commits by Juan Pablo Civile <jpcivile@monits.com>
 ```

-## Using Git .mailmap to filter out unique contributors
+## Using Git's .mailmap to filter out unique contributors

 Sometimes people contribute from different machines, using different SSH keys so the same person may appear multiple times.
 There is `.mailmap` file that can be created for aliases: